-Ranters like Jones and Limbaugh and Hannity and Savage and Kirk are dangerous, because they tend to fill their audiences with fear and loathing, and while they try to avoid inciting violence.
-But when you speak of another group with such hatred, violence must always be considered as a possibility.
-But they are fairly overt about their material.
-They parrot Trump, twirling with every pivot of their boss, and then get caught up in contradictions.
+Ranters like Jones and Limbaugh and Hannity and Savage and Kirk are dangerous, because they tend to fill their audiences with fear and loathing.
+They will not incite violence directly, but they will condone it, and the anger they generate can easily fuel violent acts.
+When you speak of a specific group with such hatred, violence must always be considered as a possibility.
 The far-right, Trump-boosting Sinclair Broadcast Group finally pulled a 26-minute video called “Plandemic” by an anti-vaccination barker named Judy Mikovits that put Dr. Fauci at the center of a massive conspiracy theory (they are always huge!), which in turn drew death threats to the good doctor and his family.
 Really nice, right?
 CT is dangerous.

--But pulling out late is actually a hand-washing technique… the insemination has taken place and the story, boosted by the Internet’s steroids, then runs all by itself.
-No amount of debunking will work (pizzagate is still a thing among the QAnoners, in spite of a guy actually going there and shooting up the place.
-It didn’t even have a basement.
+But pulling out late is actually just a brand-washing technique… the insemination has taken place and the story, boosted by the Internet’s steroids, then runs all by itself.
+No amount of debunking will work (pizzagate is still a thing among the QAnoners, in spite of a guy actually going there and shooting up the place only to find it didn’t even have a basement.
 But the conspiracists can now ALSO say: “You see, they are trying to silence us!”
 It’s a perfect con game.

 That’s when the second group of conspiracy theorists gets going and plunder the first.
 They are generally less noisy, so you must train your ear.
 I call them “Monday-morning quarterbackers,” mainly because the only reason they can comment and critique and invent is because they are safe, they will not really get their hands dirty.
 Take the Covid-19 conspiracies: Governments have already imposed measures that have “flattened the curve” and saved lives, so the conspiracist is not faced with a very dramatic situation.
 They can be smug about it and say: “Merkel should have done this differently.
 Look at Sweden.”
 Extrapolating from Sweden, Germany would have had about 50,000 deaths.
 Then the same people would be on television or YT channels saying: “The government ran a euthanasia problem, they should have imposed a lockdown…” See how it works?